 Technical Indicators Signals

-The 100 SMA is still below the longer-term 200 SMA to indicate that the path of least resistance is to the downside.
-This suggests that the selloff is more likely to resume than to reverse.
+The 100 SMA is below the longer-term 200 SMA on this time frame to signal that the path of least resistance is still to the downside.
+In other words, resistance is more likely to hold than to break.

 However, the gap between the two indicators has narrowed significantly to indicate that a bullish crossover may be in the works.
 In that case, more buying pressure could be seen once completed, giving bitcoin price enough energy to sustain a move past $7,000.

 This would put in on track towards testing the neckline around $8,400 to $8,500 and complete a large double bottom pattern.
 This reversal formation would span around $2,700 in height, which suggests that the resulting move could be roughly the same size.

 RSI is still heading lower for now, though, so sellers might have the upper hand.
 Similarly stochastic is moving south so bitcoin price could follow suit while sellers stay in control.
 Sustained bearish momentum might even lead to another test of the bottoms at $5,800.